Structured Visualization Design Knowledge for Grounding Generative Reasoning and Situated Feedback: Implementation of the Scheme

+\sparagraph{Scenario} A communicator is adapting a bar chart from a city drought report for a grocery flyer aimed at general-public shoppers.
+Readers will likely see the chart briefly while deciding what protein to buy for dinner.
+The goal is to help someone considering beef quickly compare it with lower-water alternatives such as chicken, eggs, or pulses.
+The chart retains a horizontal bar layout sorted from highest to lowest water use so beef stands out, but the designer is unsure whether rank order best supports this substitute-comparison task.
+This scenario tests whether automated feedback can address outlet-specific and task-specific concerns that symbolic linters cannot assess.
+The chart is structurally sound: position encodes quantity, axes are labeled, and no expressiveness violations occur.
+The question is whether a report-style ranking also supports rapid substitute comparison in a brief flyer-reading context.

-The feedback pipeline combines pixel-level extraction, symbolic validation, and catalog-grounded retrieval.
+\sparagraph{Feedback Pipeline} The feedback pipeline combines pixel-level extraction, symbolic validation, and catalog-grounded retrieval.
 DePlot~\cite{liu_deplot_2023} recovers the underlying data from the rasterized image.
 VizLinter~\cite{chen_vizlinter_2022} and Draco~\cite{yang_draco_2023} then check the inferred specification against structural rules and perceptual constraints.
 For our scenario, both tools report no violations.

-Symbolic tools confirm structural validity but cannot assess whether the sorted layout supports substitution tasks for older adults.
-To address this gap, we implement retrieval following a Reasoning and Acting (ReAct) agentic loop~\cite{yao_react_2023}, where the model interleaves reasoning with tool calls that query the catalog.
-The agent discovers the catalog's label vocabulary, maps the user's needs to labels such as \texttt{audience:older-adults}, \texttt{task:compare}, and \texttt{impact:cognitive-load}, retrieves abstracts of matching guidelines, and fetches full content for the most relevant entries.
-This hierarchical traversal prevents context pollution, reserving token budget for guidelines whose relevance has been established.
+Symbolic tools confirm structural validity but cannot assess whether the report-style ordering supports quick substitute comparison in a flyer.
+The key enabler here is the catalog's structure: because guidelines are stored as labeled, role-annotated records, a Reasoning and Acting (ReAct) agent~\cite{yao_react_2023} can query them directly.
+The agent first inspects the schema and vocabulary via SQL, maps the situation to a small set of labels such as \texttt{audience:general-public}, \texttt{task:compare}, and \texttt{lever:layout-structure}, then shortlists candidates and reads the relevant sections for producing grounded feedback.